thibseisel/identikon/README.md

 ## Note about the author

-I do not own the original idea.
+Even if I did all the work of translating from JavaScript / C# to Kotlin, the algorithm used to generate icons and their look is not my own work.
 If you like the look of the icons, consider leaving a tip to the original author, [Daniel Mester Pirttijärvi](https://github.com/dmester).